NitheshD05/IOT-Security/README.md

-# IoT Security Testing Tool
+# IoT Security: Safeguarding the Connected World

 ## Overview
 This repository contains scripts for an IoT Security Testing Tool.
 The tool is designed to assist in network scanning, targeting specific networks, and detecting IoT protocols.